d00m-gui/perkins-cli/README.md

 **The server**

 There's another step that will help you build your website even more comfortable.
-Perkins-CLI can make you a <stroke>sandwich</stroke> webserver for your site, in order to give you more freedom.
+Perkins-CLI can make you a ~~sandwich~~ webserver for you, in order to let you start faster.

 You don't need to install anything, the only thing that you have to do is: